 Hydro One recognizes the overfunded or underfunded status of the Pension Plan, and post-retirement and post-employment benefit plans (Plans) as an asset or liability on its consolidated balance sheets, with offsetting regulatory assets and liabilities as appropriate.
 The overfunded benefit asset and underfunded benefit obligations for the Plans, in the absence of regulatory accounting, would be recognized in AOCI.
-The impact of changes in assumptions used to measure pension and post-retirement benefit obligations is generally recognized over the expected average remaining service period of the employees and using the corridor approach for the post-retirement benefit plan.
-For post-employment benefit plan, the impact of changes in assumptions are recognized immediately in the net periodic benefit cost.
+The impact of changes in assumptions used to measure pension and post-retirement benefit obligations is generally recognized over the expected average remaining service period of the employees and uses the corridor approach for the post-retirement benefit plan.
+For the post-employment benefit plan, the impact of changes in assumptions are recognized immediately in the net periodic benefit cost.
 The measurement date for the Plans is December 31.

-The following tables provide the components of the unfunded status of the Company's Plans at December 31, 2022 and 2021:
+The following tables provide the components of the unfunded status of the Company's Plans at December 31, 2023 and 2022:

-Pen sion Benefits Post-Retirement a fits Post-Employment Benef
+Pens sion Benefits Post-Re Post-Employm tirement and nent Benefits

-Year ended December 31 (millions of dollars) 2022 2021 2022 2021
+Year ended December 31 (millions of dollars) 2023 2022 2023 2022

 Change in projected benefit obligation

-Projected benefit obligation, beginning of year 9,358 9,763 1,846 1,841
+Projected benefit obligation, beginning of year 7,546 9,358 1,430 1,846

-Current service cost 214 240 63 65
+Current service cost 99 214 50 63

-Employee contributions 63 61
+Employee contributions 68 63

-Interest cost 283 257 57 51
+Interest cost 394 283 73 57

-Benefits paid (402) (392) (51) (47)
+Benefits paid (425) (402) (64) (51

-Net actuarial loss (1,970) (571) (493) (98)
+Net actuarial loss (gain) 650 (1,970) 84 (493

-Transfers from other plans 1 8 34
+Transfers from other plans 333 15 8

-Projected benefit obligation, end of year 7,546 9,358 1,430 1,846
+Projected benefit obligation, end of year 8,665 7,546 1,588 1,430

 Change in plan assets

-Fair value of plan assets, beginning of year 8,645 8,103
+Fair value of plan assets, beginning of year 7,904 8,645

-Actual return on plan assets (470) 834
+Actual return on plan assets 791 (470)

-Benefits paid (402) (392) (51) (47)
+Benefits paid (425) (402) (64) (51

-Employer contributions 89 62 51 47
+Employer contributions 69 89 64 51

-Employee contributions 63 61
+Employee contributions 68 63

-Administrative expenses (21) (23)
+Administrative expenses (20) (21)

+Transfers from other plans 377

-Fair value of plan assets, end of year 7,904 8,645
+Fair value of plan assets, end of year 8,764 7,904

-Unfunded (funded) status (358) 713 1,430 1,846
+Unfunded (funded) status (99) (358) 1,588 1,430

-1 See below for information related to the transfer from other plans in 2021 as well as future transfers from other plans for employees transferred in 2021 and 2022.
+See below for information related to the transfer from other plans for employees transferred in 2023.

-Future Transfers from Other Plans
+Transfers from Other Plans

 Hydro One and Inergi LP agreed to transfer the employment of certain Inergi LP employees (Transferred Employees) to Hydro One Networks.
 Employees related to the Information Technology Operations, Finance and Accounting, Payroll, Source to Pay, Settlements and certain Shared Services functions were transferred over a period ending January 1, 2022.
 The Transferred Employees who were participants in the Inergi LP Pension Plan (Inergi Plan) became participants in the Hydro One Pension Plan upon transfer to Hydro One Networks.
-In December 2022, approval was granted by the Financial Services Regulatory Authority of Ontario to transfer the assets and liabilities of the Inergi Plan, however, the assets and liabilities have not yet been transferred to the Hydro One Pension Plan.
-The values of assets and liabilities of the Inergi Plan to be transferred to the Plan will be determined at the date of transfer, which is expected to occur in Q1 or Q2 2023.
+On March 2, 2023, the assets and liabilities of the Inergi Plan were transferred to the Plan.
+The value of assets and liabilities of the Inergi Plan transferred to the Plan were approximately \$377 million and \$333 million, respectively, at the date of transfer.
 Inergi and Hydro One Networks also agreed to transfer OPEB liabilities related to the Transferred Employees to Hydro One's post-retirement and post-employment benefit plans.